Closing date 12:00 BST, 16 October 2023. For a downloadable version of this call click here.

 page 2 for further guidance.

 Clear details of any combination of cash or in-kind contributions are sought from both partners to reflect shared commitment to the proposed partnership.
-The contribution of policy partners is expected to be at least 25% of the total project cost.
+The contribution of policy partners is expected to equate to at least 10% of funds requested from the Seed Fund.

 When to apply